 Do you remember when we talked about the "literal" meanings of words?........
 Remember the "embarrassed" and "embarazada" thing?.....Helloooo anyone there?.....

-Remember when I said, that just because words sound the same; did not mean they could just be translated literally i.e. "willy nilly?"...........
+Remember when I said that just because words sound the same they do not mean the same or that one could not simply translate literally i.e. "willy nilly?"...........
 By the way: "Who is Willy Nilly?"...........
 Well I am glad you asked, I actually researched it (yeah I am a total geek) and this is what I found: This phrase dates back like thousands of years!
-Oh yeah!
 And as it turns out our dear friend William Shakespeare (or Willy as I call him), looooooved using this phrase.
 It's true.
-One can see just how fond he was of this expression when one reads a section of: "The Taming of the Shrew" (so I am told)........but I digress.......
+One can see just how fond he was of this expression when one reads a section of: "The Taming of the Shrew" (so I am told).....but I digress.......

-In any event the actress speaking Spanish, I have to say, has a pretty good accent.
-Now I can only assume that someone NOT Latino "helped" this actress with her Spanish lines?........By the way this is almost always a bad idea; to learn a language from someone who is not a native speaker.
-One tends to need to learn a language from someone who has at least lived in the country (for some length of time); where they speak the language one is now trying to acquire.....Do you see where I am going with this?......Okay.........
+In any event, the actress speaking Spanish has a pretty good accent, I have to say.
+Now I can only assume that someone NOT Latino "helped" this actress with her Spanish lines?........By the way this is almost always a bad idea, to learn a language from someone who is not a native speaker.
+One tends to need to learn a language from someone who has at least lived in the country (for some length of time), where they speak the language one is now trying to acquire.....Do you see where I am going with this?......Okay.........

 By the way if you are wondering about the meaning of Cantinflas's name here is the scoop courtesy of "Wikipedia":